Frosty3316/Recycling-hr-system/README.md

 - Rankings can be recomputed from the dashboard.
 - DB triggers keep total_score in sync when evaluations change.
 - Indexes improve leaderboard performance.
+- Designed with deployment in mind (env vars, CORS-ready)